 - Criminal Background Checks and Drug Screens: A criminal background check and urine drug screen is required of each student, and must be conducted by the college-designated contractor.
 Information will be provided at orientation.
 The costs of the background check and the drug screen are the responsibility of the student.

 - Nursing students should be in good standing from all previous healthcare employers.
 Students may be denied clinical placement based on previous work history and thus, cannot be entered into or possibly complete the nursing program.

 - Nursing students enrolled in clinical nursing courses are required to have malpractice insurance.
 Students may purchase malpractice insurance from independent providers.

-- The College does not assume responsibility for accidents/incidents which occur in clinicals; nor does it provide any student health services.
-The student assumes financial responsibility for accidents/incidents requiring medical attention.
+- Rappahannock Community College is not responsible for student accidents/incidents which occur in the classroom, clinical or lab setting.
+RCC does not provide any student health services.
+The student assumes responsibility for accidents, incidents and/or illnesses that require medical attention.

 - The student must complete all support courses either preceding or concurrently with the appropriate nursing course, as indicated in the curriculum plan.
 All courses in the nursing sequence must be completed successfully each semester to progress.

 - The student is required to complete a sequence of course and learning experiences provided at the college and selected community agencies.
 The nursing faculty will observe and evaluate the student’s performance in nursing and with direct patient care in the clinical sites.

 - The student must maintain at least an 80% competency level in all courses in the nursing sequence to progress to the next semester.
 The student will earn at least a grade of “C” in all general education courses in order to progress to the next semester.